 Birds affected with HPAI may show one or more of the following clinical signs: sudden death without clinical signs; lack of energy and appetite; decreased egg production; soft-shelled or misshapen eggs; swelling of the head, eyelids, comb, wattles, and hocks; purple discoloration of the wattles, combs, and legs; nasal discharge; coughing, sneezing; lack of coordination; and diarrhea.
 The Highly Pathogenic strain can spread and kill an entire flock within days, backyard flocks included.
 Many, if not all the birds in a flock will be affected.

-HPAI has been found in small flocks in Suffolk, Dutchess, and Ulster counties in New York as of 2/28/22 Precautions are needed to prevent further spread.
+HPAI has been found in small flocks in Delaware, Fulton, Madison, Monroe, Onondaga, Putnam, Suffolk, Sullivan, Ulster, Washington, Wayne, Columbia, Monroe, Orleans, and Putnam counties in New York as of 2/26/25.
+Precautions are needed to prevent further spread.
 This virus is not known to be a public health concern.

 If you are visiting a poultry farm, follow these procedures: